IuliiaKonovalova/e-commerce/README.md

     * `amount`: amount
     * `currency`: currency
     * `metadata`: metadata
-  - For the metadata I have user id `userid: request.user.id`
+  - For the metadata, I have user id `userid: request.user.id`
   - Create context for the view with the following data:
       *  'my_profile': my_profile,
       *  'total_sum': total_sum,